Anish-M-code/pqcrypt/README.md

 Contributing to PQcrypt
 ---------------------

 Currently i consider this as a personal project , All public contributions are welcome.
 Feel free to open issues if something breaks .
+Note this project may remain without activity for long periods of time, unless it is marked archived it is active and accepts contributions.

 Limitations and Security Support
 ---------------------------------